Alvance Robinson

 Alvance Robinson (born May 13, 1983) is an American former football wide receiver.
-He is the offensive coordinator and wide receivers coach for the University of West Florida, positions he has held since 2024.
+He is the Pass Game Coordinator and wide receivers coach for the North Carolina A&T Aggies, positions he has held since 2026.
 He played college football at Alabama State University, earning First Team All-Southwestern Athletic Conference in 2005.
 He was signed as a free agent by the Saskatchewan Roughriders in 2006.
 He was recently wide receivers coach for the DC Defenders of the United Football League (UFL).
+On July 21, 2026 he was inducted into the Alabama State University Athletics Hall of Fame.

 Coaching career

 Robinson was hired by the DC Defenders on September 13, 2022.

 On February 23, 2024, Robinson was hired by the University of West Florida as their offensive coordinator and wide receivers coach.